gshipley/enterprise_training/AdminTraining.md

 A few interesting configuration items exist that may come in handy in the future:

-**Builder Configuration**: The first interesting configuration is about the builder as shown below.
-The configuration below states that Jenkins should create a builder with a small size using the JBoss EAP cartridge and the Jenkins master will wait for 5 minutes for the slave to come online.
+**Builder Configuration**: The first interesting configuration is concerned with the builder.
+The configuration below states that Jenkins should create a builder with a small size using the JBoss EAP cartridge and that the Jenkins master will wait for 5 minutes for the slave to come online.

 ![](http://training.runcloudrun.com/images/jenkins3.png)

 **Git Configuration**: The next configuration item of interest is the git SCM URL.
 It specifies the URL of the git repository to use, the branch to use, etc. This section is important if you want to use Jenkins to build a project which exists outside of OpenShift Enterprise.
 This would be useful for developers who have an internal repo for their source code that they would prefer to build from.

-**Build Configuration**: The last configuration which is interesting is under the *build section*.
+**Build Configuration**: The last configuration item which is interesting is under the *build section*.
 Here you can specify a shell script for building the project.
-For our job it does the following
+For our current builder it does the following:

-* Specify whether project should be built using Java 6 or Java 7
+* Specify if the project should be built using Java 6 or Java 7
 * Specify XMX memory configuration for maven and build the maven project.
 The memory it configures is 396M.
 * Deploying the application which includes stopping the application, pushing the content back from Jenkins to the application gear(s), and finally deploying the artifacts.